Observation-Management-Service/MQClient/README.md

 #### Serialization

-`pub.send` only accepts JSON-serializable data.
-You will need to pre-serialize any non-compliant data.
-Any consumer will need to implement the inverse function.
+`pub.send()` only accepts JSON-serializable data.

+Any non-compliant data will need to pre-serialized prior to `pub.send()`.
+Then, every "consumer code" will need to implement the inverse function.

 One way to do this is: